 In April 2020, NRHS entered its third control period, CP3, which sees a shift in focus from operating and maintaining the HS1 infrastructure to including planning and carrying out major renewal works and projects over the next five years.

-Route director, Network Rail High Speed
+Managing Director, Network Rail High Speed

 Main railway lines